lovemobile1234/polaris-icons/CONTRIBUTING-CODING.md

-# Polaris icons: coding contributor's guide
+# Polaris icons: coding contributor’s guide

 This guide is made for people who want to contribute code to the repository.
-If you're not comfortable doing that, there's other ways you can help.
+If you’re not comfortable doing that, there are other ways you can help.

+This project is structured as a [monorepo](https://en.wikipedia.org/wiki/Monorepo), storing multiple packages under a single repository, and uses [Lerna](https://github.com/lerna/lerna) to manage these packages.

 ## Code of conduct

-We expect all participants to read our [code of conduct](https://github.com/Shopify/polaris-tokens/blob/master/.github/CODE_OF_CONDUCT.md) to understand which actions are and aren’t tolerated.
+We expect all participants to read our [code of conduct](./.github/CODE_OF_CONDUCT.md) to understand which actions are and aren’t tolerated.

-## Developing
+## Quick start

-This package uses [Lerna](https://github.com/lerna/lerna).
-That means you have to install sub-package dependencies before you can start developing:
+Clone this repository, then run:

 ```
 yarn